zanderson73/dnsexpose/README.md

 [*] AXFR Results:
 NS: ns1.example.com
   Zone transfer failed or not allowed

+[*] DNSSEC Support:
+  ✘ DNSSEC is not enabled for example.com
 ```

 JSON output is saved to `dnsexpose_<domain>.json` for reporting or scripting.